Gibson Les Paul: Pickups

 The Dark Fire had one Burstbucker 3 humbucker in the bridge position, a P-90H at the neck, and a special Tronical-designed piezoelectric tune-o-matic sat in place of the bridge.
 The Burstbucker 3 and P-90H were selected via the three-way selector switch.
 The piezoelectric could be activated via the MCK, blending the magnetic and piezoelectric together under a standard 1/4" guitar cable.
 Gibson supplied a TRS stereo cable that allowed the piezo signal and the magnetic signal to be split between two different amps.

 Epiphone Les Paul

-The Gibson-owned Epiphone Company makes around 20 models of the Les Paul; most are similar copies of Gibson-made models.
+The Gibson also sells Les Paul guitars under their Epiphone brand of low-cost instruments; most are similar copies of Gibson-branded models.
 Made outside the United States, the Epiphone Les Pauls are made from more commonly available woods using less expensive foreign labor and have less hand detailing than the Gibson models, and as a result sell for a lower price.
 Epiphone has been owned by Gibson Guitars since the 1950s.

 Epiphone also makes several less common models of the Les Paul such as the Les Paul Goth, Les Paul Ultra/Ultra II, Les Paul Prophecy, and Les Paul Tribute Plus.